Current language: English

 The Story of Berlin

-This interactive history exhibition is no ordinary museum, but rather an interactive journey through Berlin’s 800-plus years, complete with light and sound shows.
+This interactive history exhibition is no ordinary museum, but rather an interactive journey through Berlin’s 800-plus years of history, complete with light and sound shows.

 Map view